Radovan Karadžić: War crimes charges

-The United States government offered a $5 million reward for his and Ratko Mladić's arrests.
+The United States government offered a $5 million reward for his and Mladić's arrests.

 Fugitive

 Authorities missed arresting Karadžić in 1995 when he was an invitee of the United Nations.
 During his visit to the UN headquarters in 1993, he was handed a service of process for a civil claim under the United States of America's Alien Tort Act.
 The Courts ruled that Karadžić was properly served and the trial was allowed to proceed in a United States District Court.

 Karadžić's ability to evade capture for over a decade increased his esteem among some Bosnian Serbs, despite an alleged deal with Richard Holbrooke.
 Some sources allege that he received protection from the United States as a consequence of the Dayton Agreement.
 Holbrooke, however, repeatedly denied that such a deal was ever made.

 During his time as fugitive he was helped by several people, including Boško Radonjić and in 2001, hundreds of supporters demonstrated in support of Karadžić in his home town.
-In March 2003, his mother Jovanka publicly urged him to surrender.
+In March 2003, his mother, Jovanka, publicly urged him to surrender.

 British officials conceded military action was unlikely to be successful in bringing Karadžić and other suspects to trial, and that putting political pressure on Balkan governments would be more likely to succeed.

 In May 2004, the UN learned that: "the brother of a war crimes suspect allegedly in the process of providing information on Radovan Karadžić and his network to the ICTY, was mistakenly killed in a raid by the Republika Srpska police" and added that "It is being argued that the informer was targeted in order to silence him before he was able to say more."

 In 2005, Bosnian Serb leaders called on Karadžić to surrender, stating that Bosnia and Serbia could not move ahead economically or politically while he remained at large.
 After a failed raid earlier in May, on 7 July 2005 NATO troops arrested Karadžić's son, Aleksandar, but released him after 10 days.
 On 28 July, Karadžić's wife, Ljiljana, made a call for him to surrender after what she called "enormous pressure".